 Thank you, Katarina Lee, for the precision and grace of your words.

 "Nightmares," "Easy St.," "Jerome"

 These are poems of harsh lives, of rough sex with so-called "safe" words, of "silly little scars" and unsterile needles.
 We meet Jerome, with honeycombed sneakers, who's "siphoning smoke from a Marlboro Red" while he deliberately tries to "mismatch" himself.
 This poet is learning to trust his images, to let them do the heavy work in his poems.
 He packs in plenty of emotional power in very few words.
 Thank you, Daniel Marks, for these poems.

 To be eligible, a student must be a UA senior enrolled in at least 12 hours of course work.
-Please check back later for details and deadlines for the Fall 2014 Hattie Lockett Contest.
+Please check back in September 2014 for details and deadlines for the Fall 2014 Hattie Lockett Contest.

 2013: Paul Thomson, Katarina Lee, Daniel Marks